Monday, July 1, 2024

 The Summers of Love

-During my boyhood in the early 1970s, this parcel of land occasionally hosted summertime rock concerts that attracted people from near and far.
+During my youth in the early 1970s, this snippet of terra firma hosted summertime rock concerts that attracted people from near and far.
 There were more than a few famous names who performed in Gaelic Park, but I was too young to know or to care.
-On those past summer nights, the back streets, including my very own, became clogged with too many cars in search of too few parking spaces.
-While neighbors sniffed at their audacity and trashiness, the Esposito family leased the available space in their concrete backyard for a welcome sum of money in what were hyper-inflationary times.
+On those memorable summer nights, the back streets, including my very own, became clogged with too many cars in search of too few parking spaces.
+While neighbors sniffed at their overt violation of protocol, the Esposito family leased the available space in their concrete backyard for a welcome sum of money in what were hyper-inflationary times.

 Locals of all ages sat transfixed on their front stoops, watching the recurring spectacles of not how many clowns could fit into the automobiles parking all around them, but how many hippies would pile out of them.
 A parade of peculiar looking sorts marched past us on their way to Gaelic Park.
-Neighbors debated the gender of the passersby.
+As I recall, neighbors debated the gender of many of the passersby.
 Other than the scraggly bearded, who were presumed to be the male species, the clean-shaven hippies with the long, scraggly hairdos often appeared as gender neutral as they were generally unwashed.

 It’s a safe bet that these "flower children," who are now Medicare recipients, were looking with similar wary eyes at the urban ethnics passing judgment on them from the steps of their stoops, and on beach chairs on the sidewalks.
-They didn’t trust anyone over thirty—and the Bronx stoop sitters were as untrustworthy as they come.
+They didn’t trust anyone over thirty—and the Bronx stoop-sitting brigades were as untrustworthy as they came.

 No comments: